stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 Both the backend and frontend deployments are configured to always pull the latest Docker image and to retain only one previous _ReplicaSet_.
 This setup simplifies the deployment process and reduces potential ambiguity when identifying the active version.

 To enable HTTPS functionality, a _ClusterIssuer_ and a _Certificate_ resource were configured within the Kubernetes cluster.
-These components automatically request and manage TLS certificates from *Let's Encrypt*, making them available to Traefik for encrypted traffic handling.
+These components automatically request and manage TLS certificates from *Let's Encrypt*@LetsEncrypt, making them available to Traefik for encrypted traffic handling.

 #figure(
-  image("images/Stormmind_Deployment.png", width: 110%),
+  image("images/Stormmind_Deployment.png", width: 90%),
   caption: [
     Web routing form client to _stormmind.ch_ #footnote[laptop generated with chatgpt (prompt: "erstelle mir ein png eines minimalistischen